martinsmiguel/martinsmiguel/README.md

 <br />

 ### 👁️ What's I'm focus on:
-#### Currently improving my skills in embedded systems and Flutter.
+#### Currently improving my skills and seeking to gain more experience and learning in areas of Mobile Development, Distributed Systems, Software Architecture and the like.
 <br />

 ## Languages and Tools: